-If you have been shadowbanned by Instagram, your engagement rates drop dramatically.
-You don’t gain new followers, nor are you able to reach new people.
-It is as terrible as it sounds!
+If you have been shadowbanned by Instagram, your engagement rates will drop dramatically.
+You won’t gain new followers, and you won’t be able to reach new people.
+It is as terrible as it sounds.
 But with a few of the methods below, you can lift your shadowban.

 1. Back off from posting for a couple of days